Coral-Protocol/software-testing-agents/README.md

 3. **Unit Test Coverage Evaluation for New PRs** Reviews code changes in a pull request and evaluates whether all necessary cases are covered by existing unit tests, suggesting improvements if needed.

+4. **GitHub Documentation Consistency Checking** Automatically checks if documentation files (e.g., README, API docs) related to a PR have become out-of-date due to recent changes, and suggests necessary updates.

 ---

 ## Overview of Agents

-The system consists of six cooperating agents, each with a specific responsibility:
+The system consists of **seven** cooperating agents, each with a specific responsibility:

 * **Interface Agent (LangChain):**
   Accepts user instructions, manages workflow, and coordinates other agents.